apify/apify-docs/docs/storage.md

 Named storages are retained indefinitely.

-You can edit your storages' names in the [Apify app](#apify-app) or using the access methods mentioned above.
+You can edit your storages' names in the [Apify app](#apify-app) or using the access methods above.

 ## [](#named-and-unnamed-storages) Named and unnamed storages

 All storages are created without a name (with only an `ID`).
 This allows them to expire after 7 days and not take up your storage space.
 If you want to preserve a storage, simply [give it a name](#apify-app) and it will be retained indefinitely.

-Apart from the retention period, the difference between named and unnamed storages is that named storages make it easier to verify you are using the correct store.
-In all other regards, including [sharing between runs](#sharing-storages-between-runs), named and unnamed storages are the same.
+Named and unnamed storages are the same in all regards except their retention period.
+The only difference is that named storages make it easier to verify you are using the correct store.

-For example, the storage names `janeDoe~my-storage-1` and `janeDoe~web-scrape-results` are easier to tell apart than the IDs `cAbcYOfuXemTPwnIB` and `CAbcsuZbp7JHzkw1B`.
+For example, the storage names `janedoe~my-storage-1` and `janedoe~web-scrape-results` are easier to tell apart than the alpha-numerical IDs `cAbcYOfuXemTPwnIB` and `CAbcsuZbp7JHzkw1B`.

 ## [](#sharing-storages-between-runs) Sharing storages between runs

 Any storage can be accessed from any [actor]({{@link actors.md}}) or [task]({{@link actors/tasks.md}}) run as long as you know its `name` or `ID`.
 You can access and manage storages from other runs using the same methods or endpoints as with storages from your current run.

 [Datasets]({{@link storage/dataset.md}}) and [key-value stores]({{@link storage/key_value_store.md}}) can be used concurently by multiple actors.
 This means that multiple actors or tasks running at the same time can **write** data to a single dataset or key-value store.
-The same applies for reading data - multiple runs can **read** data from datasets and key-value stores concurrently.
+The same applies for reading data–multiple runs can **read** data from datasets and key-value stores concurrently.

-[Request queues]({{@link storage/request_queue.md}}), on the other hand only allow multiple runs to **add new data**.
-A request queue can only be processed by one actor or task run an any one time.
+[Request queues]({{@link storage/request_queue.md}}), on the other hand, only allow multiple runs to **add new data**.
+A request queue can only be processed by one actor or task run at any one time.

 > When multiple runs try to write data to a storage at the same time, it isn't possible to control the order in which the data will be written.
 It will be written whenever the request is processed. <br/>
 > In key-value stores and request queues, the same applies for deleting records: if a request to delete a record is made shortly before a request to read that same record, the second request will fail.